SexyEars/sexyNotes/notesFromABusyDude/redbook/FP.md

 An expression e is referentially transparent if for all programs p, all occurrences of e in p can be replaced by the result of evaluating e without affecting the meaning of p.

-A function f is pure if the expression f(x) is referentially transparent for all referentially transparent x.5
+A function f is pure if the expression f(x) is referentially transparent for all referentially transparent x.